maksar/ldap-bot/Readme.md

 * List members of any project group (inside `ProjectGroups` container).
 * Add a new member into a project group.
 Only if requesting user is a manager (listed in `members` or `msExchCoManagedByLink` field).
-* Add existing member from a project group.
+* Remove existing member from a project group.
 Only if requesting user is a manager (listed in `members` or `msExchCoManagedByLink` field).